Juan Bautista Alvarado: Micheltorena affair

-American conquest of California and later life
+Conquest of California and later life

+In 1843 he was commissioned colonel of the Defensores de la Patria, the departmental civic militia.
+In October 1845, at the last departmental election under Mexican rule, Alvarado was chosen diputado to Congress, with Manuel Requena as substitute.
+He did not take his seat.
+By December the war with the United States had closed the ports and Congress was dissolved.

+When John C. Frémont entered the department in 1846 and the Bear Flag revolt followed, Castro called out the militia with Alvarado second in command.
+After John D. Sloat took Monterey, Alvarado went south with Castro.
+In mid-August a detachment of Frémont’s California Battalion took him near San Luis Obispo.
+He was paroled in September.
+Stephen W. Kearny later offered him office under the United States.
+He refused stating that he was a Mexican officer and still owed allegiance to Mexico.

+He sold Rancho Las Mariposas and lived out his last years on his wife’s share of Rancho San Pablo through the land-commission suits that followed the Treaty of Guadalupe Hidalgo.

 Funerary monument at St. Mary's Cemetery for Governor Alvarado and his wife, Martina Castro de Alvarado.

-On July 7, Commodore John D. Sloat occupied Monterey, declaring to the citizenry that the Mexican–American War had begun.
-Pico, Castro, and Alvarado set aside their differences to focus on the American threat, but by the end of August, Pico and Castro fled to Mexico, and Alvarado was captured.
-Following his release, Alvarado spent the remainder of the war on his estate in Monterey.

-After the war, Alvarado was offered the governorship but declined, instead retiring to his wife Martina's family estate at Rancho San Pablo in 1848.
-Alvarado did not participate in the California Gold Rush, instead concentrating his efforts on agriculture and business.
+He did not participate in the California Gold Rush, instead concentrating his efforts on agriculture and business.
 He opened the Union Hotel on the rancho in 1860, but his businesses were mostly unsuccessful.
 After Martina's death in 1876, Alvarado wrote his Historia de California.
-He died on his ranch in 1882 and is buried at Saint Mary Cemetery in Oakland.

-Alvarado's adobe house, at the foot of Alvarado Street in downtown Monterey, survives as a California Historical Landmark.
+He died on his ranch in 1882 and is buried at Saint Mary Cemetery in Oakland.Alvarado's adobe house, at the foot of Alvarado Street in downtown Monterey, survives as a California Historical Landmark.
 The former settlement of Alvarado (now part of Union City) was named after him, as was Alvarado Street in San Francisco's Noe Valley.
 Portions of the Rancho San Pablo adobe are incorporated into the current City of San Pablo government campus and Alvarado Park within Wildcat Canyon Regional Park is named in his honor.